Appeals Data

 The document will also include instructions on how to pay the penalty charge or make representations against it.

-The Road User Charging Scheme in place, including how PCNs can be enforced by Halton Borough Council, is provided for and regulated by various pieces of legislation.
+The Road User Charging Scheme in place, including how PCNs can be enforced by Durham County Council, is provided for and regulated by various pieces of legislation.